 If an applicant has a process in place to provide notice of intent to collect data, create Federal Geographic Data Committee metadata, and export data to Geo.data.gov, the use of the Geographic Information System Inventory is not required.

-An example of a data sharing plan is provided in Appendix G.
+The data sharing plan should be completed within the application portal for both NOAA-funded projects and PSMs.
+An example of a data sharing plan is provided in Appendix F.